Welcome to MyBoard

 | Who is qualified to enroll as a MyBoard mentee?

 Are you struggling to figure out how to grow your business?
 You don’t need to face it alone!
 We are looking for energetic, motivated women business owners who want to grow their already-established businesses.
-If you have been in business for three or more years, have gross revenues of around $250,000 or more, and are anxious to get assistance that will kick-start your expansion to the next level, MyBoard is designed for you.
+If you have been in business for two or more years, have gross revenues of $150,000 or more, and are anxious to get assistance that will kick-start your expansion to the next level, MyBoard is designed for you.

 What’s in it for you?